 Skip to main content

-Widely travelled journalist and discerning adventurer, Jens A. Riisnæs, lists his 25 favourite places in Norway, many of them off the beaten track.
+Widely travelled journalist and discerning adventurer, Jens A. Riisnæs, lists his 25 favourite places in Norway, many of which are off the beaten path.

-“I wanted to list some not so obvious parts of Norway that are equally rewarding as the more well-known destinations.
-These are all tours I have personally done and would like to do again,” Riisnæs tells, while alleging that Norway now also has the advantage of being a high-tech society, a laboratory of the future mixed with historical elements from all the way back to the Stone Age.
+“I wanted to list some not-so-obvious parts of Norway that are just as rewarding as the more well-known destinations.
+These are all trips I have personally taken and would like to do again,” says Riisnæs.
+According to him, Norway has the advantage of being a high-tech society, a laboratory of the future mixed with historical elements from all the way back to the Stone Age.

-Riisnæs describes Norway as a living folk museum, open for everyone to explore.
+Riisnæs describes Norway as a living folk museum, open for everyone to explore (and taste!).

-“It’s the ideal country for conscious, modern travelling, and the Norwegian cuisine has improved a lot in recent years.
-The cooking has always benefited from fresh, natural ingredients.
-Now we also have the know-how to utilize them to the highest international standards.”
+“It’s the ideal country for conscious, modern travelling, and Norwegian cuisine has improved a lot in recent years.
+Our cooking has always benefited from fresh, natural ingredients.
+We also have the know-how to utilise them to the highest international standards.”

-These are Riisnæs' 25 favourite places in Norway (listed in random order):
+Here are Riisnæs's 25 favourite places in Norway (in random order):

 1. Stadtlandet and Vågsøy